PRESENTATION OF THE SWEDISH LABOUR COURT

 The Swedish Labour Court came into existence on 1 January 1929 following the 1928 Collective Agreements Act, which first proposed such a body.
 The court's primary task was to deal with disputes on the interpretation and application of collective agreements and disputes relating to the non-strike regulations of the Collective Agreements Act.
 Originally the court consisted of a chairman, vice-chairman and a third member (the so-called "official" members), plus two members from SAF and two from LO.

 The first major change occurred in 1947 when salaried employees in the private sector were granted representation in the labour court.
 In cases where salaried employee organisations represented the employee one of the two LO members was replaced by one from TCO.

 From 1966 onwards it became possible for public sector salaried employees to enter into collective agreements.
 This resulted in representation in the labour court for the state as employer in basically the same way as for private sector salaried employees.
 In cases involving salaried employees from the public sector the court consisted, in addition to the three official members, of one SAF member, one employer member from the public sector, one LO member and one from TCO.
 The right for SACO to propose stand-ins for TCO members and thus to be represented in the labour court was introduced along with the 1966 reform.

 The majority of the current regulations were introduced on 1 July 1974.

 However, certain minor changes were made on 1 July 1977.
 The most important of these meant that from that date onwards individuals could not bring claims (yet could be the respondent) in the labour court.
 Previously this was possible for trade union member employees whose union was not prepared to take up claims on their behalf.
-Nowadays employees in such cases are required to bring a claim in the county court.
-The judgement of the county court may subsequently be appealed to the labour court.
+Nowadays employees in such cases are required to bring a claim in the district court.
+The judgement of the district court may subsequently be appealed to the labour court.

 Since 1 July 1992, SACO's representation has changed in that the organisation is now entitled to propose a member of the labour court.